 Introduction

-California emission standards have been traditionally more stringent than the EPA requirements, but their evolution and structure is similar to that of the federal legislation:
+California emission standards have been traditionally more stringent than the EPA requirements, but their structure is similar to that of the federal regulations.
+The major regulatory steps in the evolution of California emission standards include:

 Low Emission Vehicle (LEV) Standards